IndexXuan/vue-cli-plugin-vite/README.md

-# Vite for vue-cli projects
+# Use Vite Today

-> Use Vite Today, out-of-box for vue-cli projects without any codebase modifications.
+> out-of-box for vue-cli projects without any codebase modifications.

 ## ToC
 - [Usage](#usage)